Baron-von-Riedesel/Jemm/Readme.txt

    then that region is not used by Jemm.
 If you are sure that the region is ok to be used, include it with 'I=XXXX-XXXX'.

+ þ JemmEx will display warning "E820 - too many ext memory blocks, block xxxxxxxx ignored!" if int 15h, ax=e820h returns more than 10 available memory blocks.
+It's very well possible that super-extended memory isn't available if this warning has occured.
+The only cure is to adjust constant ?XMS_STATICHDLS in file jemm16.inc and recompile JemmEx.

  þ The I=XXXX commandline option may be used to include the VGA "graphics" segment A000h.
 It might be possible to increase DOS conventional memory